Yoko Tani: Personal life

 Tani's 1956 marriage to Roland Lesaffre was childless, and ended in divorce in 1962.
-Lesaffre claimed in his autobiography Mataf (éditions Pygmalion, 1991), that theirs was the first Franco-Japanese marriage after World War II --- conceivably true, but almost impossible to verify.
-(True or not, it may have begun something of a trend, since Kishi Keiko and Yves Ciampi were married the following year.)
+Lesaffre claimed in his autobiography Mataf (éditions Pygmalion, 1991), that theirs was the first Franco-Japanese marriage after World War II – conceivably true, but almost impossible to verify.

 In later life Tani remarried, wedding Roger Laforet, a native of Binic, Côtes-d'Armor (Brittany).
 A wealthy industrialist, Laforet was an associate of Baron Marcel Bich, co-founder of the BIC consumer products empire.
-Tani's declining years were spent between Paris and their house in Paimpol overlooking the sea.
+Tani's last years were spent between Paris and their house in Paimpol overlooking the sea.